 If that was his view, it was correct.

-My solicitor, Richard Woodman, did warn me at an early stage in the litigation that a Judge would likely frown on our campaigning as showing a lack of decorum.
+My solicitor, Richard Woodman, did warn me at an early stage in the litigation that a Judge might frown on our campaigning as showing a lack of decorum.
 His warning proved well-founded.

 I was not, however, prepared to sit back and leave it all to the lawyers bearing in mind the mounting horrendous costs involved.

-That would have suited Shell, who would have dragged out proceedings even longer than they did, to drain the resources of a financially weaker opponent.
+That would have suited Shell, who would have dragged out proceedings even longer than they did.

-I provided encouragement for the litigation to proceed without the delay which would have otherwise put Shell at an advantage.
+I provided encouragement for the litigation to proceed without the delay which would have otherwise put Shell at a further advantage.

 An article published by The Observer on 18 August 2018, provides an example of a Judge stepping aside to avoid any perceived conflict of interest, as Professor Laddie should have done.

 I incurred the wrath of the judge for doing what I was legally entitled to do.